SimHoZebs/personal-site/src/content/projects/handy-dollars.md

 ## Inspiration

-Our main motivation for undertaking this project is from a common issue we’ve experienced in the business world: users usually cannot access in-depth information about a transaction on their banking apps.
+Our main motivation for undertaking this project is from a common issue we've experienced in the business world: users usually cannot access in-depth information about a transaction on their banking apps.
 By enabling customers to upload and link physics receipts, we aim to promote financial responsibility and intelligent budgeting.

 ## What it does